1. There’s a panther on the loose in the Blue Mountains

 True or false?

-Who really knows?
-Firsthand accounts have only ever been supported by grainy or out-of-focus photos.
-It’s one of those bigfoot situations – it could be real, or could be an extreme zoom shot of just a black cat in the distance.
+The jury's out on this one.
+First-hand accounts have only ever been supported by grainy or out-of-focus photos.
 Panther-spotters are a passionate bunch though: there have been books published and databases that log sightings kicking around for years.
 One article in The Australian even claimed analysis of a feline stool sample in Lithgow showed remnants of wallaby fur and bones, and we all know panthers would totally nosh on wallabies.